United States Atomic Energy Commission: Public opinion and abolition of the AEC

 By 1974, the AEC's regulatory programs had come under such strong attack that Congress decided to abolish the agency.
 Supporters and critics of nuclear power agreed that the promotional and regulatory duties of the AEC should be assigned to different agencies.
 The Energy Reorganization Act of 1974 transferred the regulatory functions of the AEC to the new Nuclear Regulatory Commission (NRC), which began operations on January 19, 1975.
 Promotional functions went to the Energy Research and Development Administration which was later incorporated into the United States Department of Energy.

 Lasting through the mid-1970s, the AEC, along with other entities including the Department of Defense, National Institutes of Health, the American Cancer Society, the Manhattan Project, and various universities funded or conducted human radiation experiments.
 The government covered up most of these radiation mishaps until 1993, when President Bill Clinton ordered a change of policy.
-Nuclear radiation was known to be dangerous and deadly (from the atomic bombings of Hiroshima and Nagasaki in 1945), and the experiments were designed to ascertain the detailed effect of radiation on human health.R.C.
-Longworth.
-Injected!
-Book review:The Plutonium Files: America's Secret Medical Experiments in the Cold War, The Bulletin of the Atomic Scientists, Nov/Dec 1999, 55(6): 58–61.
+Nuclear radiation was known to be dangerous and deadly (from the atomic bombings of Hiroshima and Nagasaki in 1945), and the experiments were designed to ascertain the detailed effect of radiation on human health.
 In Oregon, 67 prisoners with inadequate consent to vasectomies had their testicles exposed to irradiation.
 In Chicago, 102 volunteers with unclear consent received injections of strontium and cesium solutions to simulate radioactive fallout.